Certificate Patrol

 What Does CertPatrol Do?

 You'll see certificate information pop up whenever you visit a new https: website, including https://addons.mozilla.org for example.
 "New" is anything Patrol hasn't seen and stored yet.
+Click the screenshot for more details.

 screenshot of a certificate patrol report